Kav-K/CNCCommandModule/README.md

 # CNCClientModule

-This is the Command-And-Control communication program that I have written in java.
+This is the Command-And-Control communication program that I have written in Java, this was made near 2019.

 Command-And-Control allows you to control multiple machines running a Linux-style operating system from one commanding machine.